Franz Stangl: Sobibor, April – August 1942

 Stangl was appointed by Reichsführer-SS Heinrich Himmler to be the first commandant of Sobibor extermination camp.
 Stangl was Sobibor's commandant from 28 April until the end of August 1942, at the rank of SS-Obersturmführer.
-He claimed that Odilo Globočnik initially suggested that Sobibor was merely a supply camp for the army and that the true nature of the camp became known to him only when he himself discovered a gas chamber hidden in the woods.
+He claimed that Odilo Globočnik had initially suggested that Sobibor was merely a supply camp for the army and that the true nature of the camp became known to him only when he himself discovered a gas chamber hidden in the woods.
 Globočnik told him that if the Jews "were not working hard enough" he was fully permitted to kill them and that Globočnik would send "new ones".

 Stangl studied the camp operations and management of Bełżec, which had commenced extermination activity.
 He then accelerated the completion of Sobibor.
 Around that time Stangl also had further dealings with Wirth, who was running extermination camps at Bełżec and Chelmno.
 Between 16 and 18 May 1942, Sobibor became fully operational.
 However, Stangl quickly realized that the extermination process was being encumbered by constant turnover among its prisoner labor force.
 He ended arbitrary culling of "work Jews" and established semi-permanent work teams, each overseen by a kapo.
 In the three months before Stangl was transferred to Treblinka, Yitzak Arad estimates that approximately 90,000 Jews were killed at Sobibor.